mathjax/MathJax-docs/web/actions.rst

-               This is the function called when MathJax has loaded the needed components and is ready to start setting up the objects needed for typsetting the document.
+               This is the function called when MathJax has loaded the needed components and is ready to start setting up the objects needed for typesetting the document.
 You can override it in the ``startup`` section of the :js:data:`MathJax` configuration object in order to
                perform customization when MathJax loads, or to set up